Little Rock Trojans and the Eastern Illinois Panthers meet in Saint Charles, Missouri

 Saint Charles, Missouri; Monday, 3 p.m.
 EST

-TOP PERFORMERS: Johnathan Lawson is scoring 16.0 points per game and averaging 5.7 rebounds for the Trojans.
-Mwani Wilkinson is averaging 2.2 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Johnathan Lawson is averaging 16 points, 5.7 rebounds, 3.9 assists and 1.5 steals for the Trojans.
+Ante Beljan is averaging 13.7 points over the last 10 games.

 LAST 10 GAMES: Trojans: 7-3, averaging 69.3 points, 35.4 rebounds, 14.1 assists, 7.3 steals and 6.0 blocks per game while shooting 44.1% from the field.
 Their opponents have averaged 64.0 points per game.